 -

-Issue date and expiry (or surveillance audit cycle)
+Issue and expiry dates

 -

-Name of the certification body (the issuing organization)
+Name of the certification body

 -